OR Guardian Vultures at Comalcalco? A tricky journey to Oaxaca. Eccentric Hotels to die for.

 Arriving in the rain at this mysterious and very green place, I was confused by the strange white sections covering each exposed pyramid.
-This is stucco and all original as this site has bricks rather than limestone blocks so looks very different.
+This is stucco and all original, as this site has bricks rather than limestone blocks, and the covering of painted stucco would have made it a great sight to behold.
+So looks ancient town is very different.
 As I staggered around in the rain flooded fields, dragonflies and butterflies flew up from the swampy grassland.
-The water cooled my foot and my Uber lady was running around having a lovely time.
+The ankle height water cooled my foot and my Uber lady was trotting around having a lovely time, I had been anxious she would stick by me like glue but she too was a wild spirit.
 I knew I was heading out the next day so it was quite emotional to be at this strange site with just a couple of people wandering round.
+My mosquito bites were starting to itch on my legs from earlier so splashing my legs with cold water I started climbing to see these pyramids up close and personal.
+The huge menacing dark skies actually made the walk around more dramatic and definitely unforgettable.

-Here appeared the vultures, fanning their wings either demonstrating ownership, or the spirits of the ancestors.
-How I loved the atmosphere here, graffiti everywhere in the oyster shell cement of these brick temples and buildings.
+Here appeared the vultures, fanning their wings either demonstrating ownership, or maybe they were the spirits of the ancestors.
+How I loved the atmosphere here, ancient builders graffiti everywhere in the oyster shell cement of these brick temples and buildings.
 The ancient builders having left their marks all over lasting for around two thousand years.
+A lot has still to be excavated here, but I liked their funny museum that was jam packed with artefacts.
+Walking in the rain with maybe a half dozen people there showed you how these places could really be enjoyed without throngs of tourists.
+The only site that had been emptier on my travels was in Guatemala near Tikal.
+That place was where I was scared shitless as howler monkeys were going crazy at my audacity of beig there, this place just had butterflies… and vultures.

 Museum Artwork and History.